Skip to content

 I’d like to increase the enjoyment in reading in my class.
 What can I do that won’t take up huge amounts of curriculum time?

+We know, therefore, that reading for pleasure has multiple benefits and it's important to address how we make space in our timetables without impacting other areas.
 Creating a reading culture in your school, where everyone reads for enjoyment, will permeate children’s lives and there are lots of things you can implement in class, without compromising your curriculum time.

 Simply put, reading for pleasure increases mental wellbeing.
 The importance of this, especially after the roller-coaster years we have experienced, cannot be stressed enough.